DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: System Model

-From subsection~\ref{subsec:optimal_pd}, the calculation of the optimal P/D ratio depends on the input and output lengths of requests in the workload.
-Consequently, under a high-concurrency mixed-length workload, a system configuration obtained from the average input and output lengths may become mismatched as lengths vary.
+Under a high-concurrency mixed-length workload, a system configuration obtained from the average input and output lengths may become mismatched as lengths vary.
 To address this, short requests in the pending workload can be batched up to the input length corresponding to the system configuration so that the system adapts to the current load.
 To avoid degrading SLO attainment due to such batching, we should first model and analyze request queuing and timeout selection.
-To reason about queuing delay and timeout selection formally, let incoming requests follow an average arrival rate $\lambda$, and denote the mean prefill service time by $\mathbb{E}[S]$ (where $\mathbb{E}[S]=\mathbb{E}[T_{prefill}]$ given the chosen $TP$ and batching strategy).
+To reason about queuing delay and timeout selection formally, let incoming requests follow an average arrival rate $\lambda$, and denote the mean prefill service time by $\mathbb{E}[S]$ (where $\mathbb{E}[S]=\mathbb{E}[T_{p}]$ given the chosen $TP$ and batching strategy).
 Then the system utilization is

 By Little's law the average number of requests in system $L$ and the mean sojourn time $W$ satisfy $L=\lambda W$.
 For non-exponential arrival/service statistics, the (Kingman) heavy-traffic approximation gives the queueing waiting time $W_q$ same as Eq.~\eqref{eq:kingman}, where $c_a^2$ and $c_s^2$ are the squared coefficients of variation of inter-arrival and service times respectively.
 Eq.~\eqref{eq:kingman} and Eq.~\eqref{eq:prefill_total} allow us to (i) evaluate how a choice of $TP$ affects $\mathbb{E}[S]$ and hence $\rho$, and (ii) set the maximum waiting timeout $T_{timeout}$ to control the contribution of $W_q$ to TTFT.
-For example, a conservative choice is to enforce
+For example, a conservative choice is to enforce for a safety factor $\alpha\in(0,1]$ to bound expected extra waiting: